 Because of previous over-foresting in India, Indian sandalwood is rather expensive.
 For more cost-effective options, you can search out Australian sandalwood or grab a sandalwood blend (sandalwood pre-diluted in a carrier oil).

-Here are some other essential oils that are great for meditation:
+Here are some other great essential oils for meditation:

 Patchouli helps to ground and center your spirit and spiritual awareness.
 Often associated with “hippies”, patchouli has a very earthy smell.
 The fragrance can be strong, but it is very relaxing and can be quite soothing.